Kansas has many interesting specialty foods. Some are based

 Kroegers Country meats makes two varieties of beef jerky

-and one variety of sausage.
+and several varieties of sausage.
 Robin Kofford grind's Kroegers own hamburger

 which can be purchased cooked or by the pound.
 Kroegers sell other sausages,